Reviews You Can Rely On

 Credit: Hale Milano

-The Osprey Farpoint is another versatile bag that has the potential to do double duty, especially if you are bound and determined to bring only one bag.
-The fully equipped harness, suspension, and compression systems make it an ideal pack if you want to leverage the Farpoint for heavier loads, such as hiking trips, if needed.
+The Osprey Farpoint has the potential to do double duty, particularly for more outdoor-focused trips.
+The fully equipped harness, suspension, and compression systems make it an ideal pack if you want to leverage the Farpoint for heavier loads, such as day hikes, if needed.
 Visually, it has a more rugged design, but we think that style can appeal to a variety of individuals, whether you are a dirtbag climber or just dipping your toes into gorpcore fashion.

 The Farpoint can double as a crag bag if you don't want to take multiple bags on your international climbing trips.